 Let’s say you clip a $3/1 Tide coupon that doesn’t expire for 30 days, and a week later, you tell a friend about the coupon so she can clip it, too.
 She tells you that the coupon isn’t there anymore.
 But you still see it in your Walgreens app coupons and it’s not expired.
 What the heck, right?

-That’s because the app doesn’t tell you how long you get to clip coupons.
+That’s because the app doesn’t tell you how long you get to clip coupons or how many people get to clip them.
 You gotta lock those deals down ASAP.

 If you want to check to see if items you’re interested in have available coupons, scanning items in store will take out all of the guesswork.